madsdia293/OTC-Trade-Management-System/README.md

-# Trade Portfolio Management System
+# OTC Trade Management System

 This Trade Portfolio Management System is a Python implementation that allows you to manage a collection of trades and calculate their present value and profit and loss (P&L).